The DOT, Smokey Bear, Wrappers, on and on You’ll hear truck drivers putting down officers of the law often, but lets look at this for a minute...

 Let the general society tell it, these days the police are our enemies.
 Basing this on how often the assumption is that the police are in the wrong every time an incident makes it to the headlines.
 Society seems to pass judgment that the officer was wrong and instead give the criminal/victim the benefit of the doubt.

-Now is there a few police that just ain't right?
+Now are there a few police that just ain't right?
 Of course.
 I don’t agree with the nit picking that happens every now and then by some officers.
 Usually though, that picking occurs when a driver has an attitude problem with the officer from the first moment of the encounter.

 The driver sometimes acts like the officer doesn’t even have the right to be talking to him.
 (Lol, like he is someone special!)
 They are doing a job but you want to be exempt from his attention.
 Most stops occur because the driver was doing something wrong or something is wrong with the truck like a light is out.